-Here is what you need to know on this Wednesday, June 19, 36 days before Redskins start training camp.
+RICHMOND—Here is what you need to know on this Friday, August 2, six days before the Redskins open their preseason against the Titans.

 In case you missed it

 - Trent Williams practices despite wrist injury

 - Depth chart: Barnett puts two on the bubble

 Days until: Redskins @ Titans preseason opener 6; Final cuts 29; Redskins @ Cowboys 72

 IMO, if Thompson can be practicing in time for PITT preseason game and can stay healthy, he'll have a good shot.
 Later or relapse, iffy.— Rich Tandler (@Rich_TandlerCSN) August 1, 2013